 ✔ Development of real-time adaptive regenerative braking strategies.

-The IPMSM-Based Axle-Drive Simulation serves as a vital tool for developing next-generation EV powertrains.
+The PMSM-Based Axle-Drive Simulation serves as a vital tool for developing next-generation EV powertrains.
 With Impedyme’s HIL/PHIL solutions, engineers can optimize motor efficiency, enhance drivetrain performance, and validate control strategies before real-world deployment.